End-to-end Memory-Efficient Reconstruction for Cone Beam CT: Methods

 \subsection{LIRE architecture and implementation}

-LIRE is a data-driven algorithm, where a learned iterative scheme is unrolled and the parameters of this scheme are jointly optimized to minimize expected reconstruction loss over the training dataset.
+LIRE is a data-driven algorithm, where a learned iterative scheme is unrolled and the parameters of this scheme are jointly optimized to minimize expected reconstruction loss over the training dataset; we summarize this in a flowchart in Figure \ref{fig:graph-abs}.
 The choice of a particular scheme will, naturally, affect both the performance and the required resources such as GPU memory to train such a scheme.

-When designing LIRE, we took inspiration from Learned Primal-Dual (LPD) reconstruction algorithm \citep{Adler2017b}.
+When designing LIRE, we took inspiration from Learned Primal-Dual (LPD) reconstruction algorithm\cite{Adler2017b}.
 The main disadvantage of LPD, however, is that it does not scale well to 3D reconstruction problems such as Cone Beam CT.
 We drastically reduce memory footprint of the LIRE algorithm compared to vanilla LPD and at the same time improve its expressive power by using more complex primal and dual blocks.
-In order to reduce the memory footprint, we designed LIRE around two main principles: reversibility for network as a whole and patch-wise computations for local operations.
+In order to reduce the memory footprint, we designed LIRE around two main principles: invertibility for network as a whole and patch-wise computations for local operations.
 We briefly describe these two concepts below.
-Furthermore, for the additional proof-of-concept experiment on high resolution data, we implemented a CPU-GPU memory streaming mechanism, which would keep entire primal/dual vectors in CPU memory and only send the channels required for computing the primal/dual updates to the GPU.
+Furthermore, for the additional full resolution experiment on high resolution data, we implemented a CPU-GPU memory streaming mechanism, which would keep entire primal/dual vectors in CPU memory and only send the channels required for computing the primal/dual updates to the GPU.